jburguete/genetic/README.md

 default GSL seed)
 * *type_reproduction*: type of reproduction algorithm.
 Valid values are:
-	* *REPRODUCTION_TYPE_MIXING* (default value): the son genome is a random mixing between mother and father genomes in each bit.
+	* *REPRODUCTION_TYPE_MIXING* (default value): the son genome is a random mixing between mother and father genomes in each bit
-	* *REPRODUCTION_TYPE_SINGLEPOINTS*: the son genome is equal to mother genome previous to a random point and next it is equal to the father genome.
+	* *REPRODUCTION_TYPE_SINGLEPOINTS*: the son genome is equal to mother genome previous to a random point and next it is equal to the father genome
-	* *REPRODUCTION_TYPE_DOUBLEPOINTS*: the son genome is equal to father genome between two random points and equal to the mother genome in the rest.
+	* *REPRODUCTION_TYPE_DOUBLEPOINTS*: the son genome is equal to father genome between two random points and equal to the mother genome in the rest
 * *type_selection_mutation*: type of algorithm to select the mothers to create sons with a mutation.
 A mutation inverts a random bit in the genome.
 Valid values are:
-	* *SELECTION_MUTATION_TYPE_LINEARRANK* (default value): the mother is selected randomly between the survival entities assigning a linear probabiltiy higher for better entities.
+	* *SELECTION_MUTATION_TYPE_LINEARRANK* (default value): the mother is selected randomly between the survival entities assigning a linear probabiltiy higher for better entities
 	* *SELECTION_MUTATION_TYPE_RANDOM*: the mother is selected randomly between the survival entities
 	* *SELECTION_MUTATION_TYPE_BESTOF2*: the mother is the best of two randomly